 THE KARUNA PROJECT

-The students will take a learning journey to India from March 25 to April 9, 2017.
+The students are on their learning journey to India from March 25 to April 9, 2017.

 Karuna means ‘compassion’ or ‘compassionate action’ and embodies what we strive to bring with us on our adventure.